 Our Rating: Always on Thursdays

-Tagged: 3927 Saint Denis, Apple Pie, bistro, Bone Marrow, Calf Liver, Cocktails, Crème Caramel, Duck Confit, Duck Foie Gras Terrine, foie gras, French, Goat Cheese Salad, H2W 2M1, Homemade Raviolis, Ile Flottante, Joel Chapouile, L'Express Bistro, L'Express Montreal, L'Express Plateau, L'Express St-Denis, Lemon Tart, L’Express, Montreal, Mushroom Ragout, Octopus, Parisian Bistro, Pastries, Pâté, Plateau, Reservations Needed, Rilettes, Rillettes, Roasted Quail, Shrimp Risotto, St-Denis, Steak Frites, Steak Tartare, Tartare, wine
+Tagged: 3927 Saint Denis, Apple Pie, bistro, Bone Marrow, Calf Liver, Cocktails, Crème Caramel, Duck Confit, Duck Foie Gras Terrine, foie gras, French, Goat Cheese Salad, H2W 2M1, Homemade Raviolis, Ile Flottante, Joel Chapouile, L'Express Bistro, L'Express Montreal, L'Express Plateau, L'Express St-Denis, Lemon Tart, L’Express, Montreal, Montreal Restaurant, Mushroom Ragout, Octopus, Parisian Bistro, Pastries, Pâté, Plateau, Reservations Needed, Rilettes, Rillettes, Roasted Quail, Shrimp Risotto, St-Denis, Steak Frites, Steak Tartare, Tartare, wine